varshinis142004/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the required library and read the dataframe.
+1.Load the dataset from a CSV file and separate the features and target variable, encoding any categorical variables as needed.
+2.Scale the features using a standard scaler to normalize the data.
+3.Initialize model parameters (theta) and add an intercept term to the feature set.
-2. Write a function computeCost to generate the cost function.
+4.Train the linear regression model using gradient descent by iterating through a specified number of iterations to minimize the cost function.
-3. Perform iterations og gradient steps with learning rate.
-4. Plot the Cost function using Gradient Descent and generate the required graph.
+5.Make predictions on new data by transforming it using the same scaling and encoding applied to the training data.

 ## Program:
 ```